All Shall Be Well

 Chowee has performed in London, Amsterdam, Hong Kong, Singapore, Kuala Lumpur, and Tokyo.

 Her West End theatre credits include M. Butterfly, Anything Goes, and The Letter, where she portrayed Joanna Lumley’s servant girl in Act 1 and a male thug in Act 2.
+She also played Lord Alfred Douglas in the Malaysian premiere of Gross Indecency: The Three Trials of Oscar Wilde.

 Chowee’s critically acclaimed solo show An Occasional Orchid was selected as the pick of the 2nd London One-Person Play Festival and was featured in Time Out’s “I Wished I’d Seen That” season at the Battersea Arts Centre.
 It was presented at the Institute of Contemporary Arts (UK), Royal Tropical Museum in Amsterdam, and played to sold-out houses in Hong Kong, Malaysia, and Singapore.

-From 1997 to 2000, Chowee served as Associate Artistic Director of Tripitaka Theatre Company in London together with the renowned Singaporean theatre maker Ivan Heng.
+Chowee served as Associate Artistic Director of Tripitaka Theatre Company in London together with the renowned Singaporean theatre maker Ivan Heng.
 She also co-produced two feature films by Singaporean director and filmmaker Glen Goei: The Blue Mansion (2009) and The Revenge of Pontianak (2019), which was sold to Netflix globally.

 In 2003, Chowee co-founded Rice is Nice Productions with Ray Yeung.
 Together, they produced several short films and the feature film Cut Sleeve Boys (2005), in which Chowee also starred in.
 The film won her Best Actor at the Madrid LGFF.
 Their second feature, Front Cover (2013), also won several awards and was sold to Netflix and Amazon US, with cinematic releases in the US and Asia.